Helping Clients Plan For The Possibility Of Physical And Mental Incapacity

 One important issue to consider during the estate planning process is how you want medical and financial decisions to be made in the event of your physical or mental incapacity.
 Trusts, powers of attorney and living wills are tools that are often used to address these concerns.

-I am Randy L. Williams, an experienced Loveland attorney drafting powers of attorney and living wills on behalf of clients throughout northern Colorado.
+I am Randy L. Williams, Clark and Williams, LLC, an experienced Loveland attorney drafting powers of attorney and living wills on behalf of clients throughout northern Colorado.
 I can help you carefully consider your incapacity planning options and draft documents appropriate to your specific situation.

 Drafting Documents Based On Your Individual Needs And Concerns